 Is it enough to create outdoor programmes or modern-day rites of passage ceremonies and expect young people to just turn up?
 How do young people access these opportunities if they are not from an often-white, privileged background?
 How can we attend to the cultural needs of different people and communities?
 Does supporting our youth need to involve community and/or nature connection?
 How do we ensure that rites of passage are relevant, today?
 How do we ensure that rites of passage are sustainable and in service of all?

-Whilst the stages of separation, threshold and incorporation identified by Van Gennep may be useful to understanding the journey we take as we cross life’s thresholds, creating modern day rites of passage requires us to ask what this means in our communities today, without appropriating the ceremonies of indigenous cultures around the world.
-Our task is to create new, meaningful ways to mark, and support the transitions and thresholds that are relevant to us in our communities today.
+The stages of separation, threshold and incorporation identified by Van Gennep remain incredibly useful to understanding the journey we take as we cross life’s thresholds and may support us in understanding the bare bones of what makes a rite of passage.
+Yet creating modern day rites of passage requires us to ask what this means in our communities today, without appropriating the ceremonies of indigenous cultures around the world.
+Our task is first to listen to what emerges when we ask - what is meaningful here?
+What is relevant and reverent to support the transitions and thresholds of those who will step in?

 As part of Starter Culture’s wider ‘Cups of Tea’ process, I was invited to engage in exploratory conversations with rites of passage guides and organisations around the world to better understand the role of rites of passage in these times and to listen to what needs to happen to help this work deepen and flourish.